dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

 Our client, a grocery retailer, sent out mailers in a marketing campaign for their new *delivery club*.
 This cost customers $100 per year for membership, and offered free grocery deliveries, rather than the normal cost of $10 per delivery.

 For this, they sent mailers to their entire customer base (apart from a control group) but this proved expensive.
-For the next batch of communications they would like to save costs by *only* mailing customers that were likely to sign up.
+For the next batch of communications they would like to save costs by *only* mailing customers that are likely to sign up.

-Based upon the results of the last campaign and the customer data available, we will look to understand the *probability* of customers signing up for the *delivery club*.
-This would allow the client to mail a more targeted selection of customers, lowering costs, and improving ROI.
+Based upon the results of the last campaign and the customer data available, we will look to understand the *probability* of customers signing up for the delivery club.
+This will allow us to classify them into one of two groups (Likely to sign up, and unlikely to sign up), and would allow the client to mail a more targeted selection of customers, lowering costs, and improving ROI.

-Let's use Machine Learning to take on this task!
 <br>
 <br>

 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership.

 Within our historical dataset from the last campaign, we found that 69% of customers did not sign up and 31% did.
+Our first action was to compile the necessary customer data from tables in the database - we will use key customer metrics to help predict the customers that are likely to sign up for the delivery club membership.

-This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Even so, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+While the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
+Even so, we make sure to not rely on classification accuracy alone when assessing results.
+We also analyze Precision, Recall, and F1-Score.

 As we are predicting a binary output, we tested four classification modelling approaches, namely: